RavenDB vs MongoDB

 .limit(10)

-MongoDB's queries quickly become unwieldy to manage except for the most trivial of queries.
+Queries quickly become unwieldy to manage except for the most trivial of queries.
+MongoDB often uses just a single index for the query, and documentation recommends against relying on multi-index optimization.

 RavenDB queries are meant to be written by developers, and it's the database engine's responsibility to get them running fast.